MAST1999/showcase-react/server/README.md

 ### Server

 For starting the server first install all the packages using `yarn install` then use `yarn dev` to start the typescript server.
 After that use `yarn start` to start the server.

+### Creating a User

+Currently this doesn't have a create a user page so you will need to send `username, email, password` to `http://localhost:5000/usersAPI/user` to have a user.
+The response will contain a `uuid` which we need in out front-end app. in the `App.tsx` you will find a `user` state which has a default `uuid`, you will need to paste the `uuid` received from the prior request in there and the app will run after wards.